perchouli/codernitydb/docs/database_indexes.rst

     .. hint:: In perfect conditions you will be able to store those number of unique records without conflicts, in practice you will be able to store like ``1200`` records without conflict with 50% probability (for example `birthday problem`_).
-Lookup when conflict occurs is slower because linked list is traversed.
-More informations about conflicts :ref:`Hash Index
+Look up when conflict occurs is slower because linked list is traversed.
+More information about conflicts :ref:`Hash Index
         <internal_hash_index>`.

     .. hint:: If you want to have index that searches for let's say